Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 April 2026 13.04.33 UTC
+- WIB: Senin, 6 April 2026 14.58.40 UTC
-- WITA: Senin, 6 April 2026 14.04.33 UTC
+- WITA: Senin, 6 April 2026 15.58.40 UTC
-- WIT: Senin, 6 April 2026 15.04.33 UTC
+- WIT: Senin, 6 April 2026 16.58.40 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: motivational
+Kategori: friendship